 over 3 years by Raymond Yiu 5 / 5I have been visiting the Phoenix Garden for years, and its beauty has never failed to enchant me.
 Situated in the middle of St. Giles, it is a beautiful and peaceful place to get away to amid the madness of Soho, Covent Garden and surrounding areas.
 And I love to see the frogs in the spring.

-over 3 years by Anonymous 5 / 5The Phoenix Garden is a delightful respite from Covent Garden or Soho.
+almost 4 years by Anonymous 5 / 5The Phoenix Garden is a delightful respite from Covent Garden or Soho.
 It has plenty of seating places, and an array of genuinely interesting plants - native and exotic.
 There are also two small ponds and a larger one.

-about 4 years by Pete 2 / 5I'm not sure if I'm being unfair or overly generous with my rating.
+over 4 years by Pete 2 / 5I'm not sure if I'm being unfair or overly generous with my rating.

 The reviews and ratings originate in all cases from third parties.
 Gardenvisit is in no case responsible for the correctness or accuracy of the reviews.
 Reviews and similar information are not an expression of Gardenvisit's opinions.